camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/uipath.md

 ### Using UIPath Connector best practice

-There is no guarantee that a queue item will be processed right away.
-In that case, we suggest to utilize a BPMN polling loop pattern.
+There is no guarantee a queue item will be processed right away.
+In that case, we suggest utilizing a BPMN polling loop pattern.

-**Note.** To avoid performance issues, it is recommended to limit number loop retries.
+**Note.** To avoid performance issues, it is recommended to limit the number of loop retries.

 ![UIPath polling loop](../img/connectors-uipath-long-polling-pattern.png)